AriFordsham/lens-wiki/Derivation.md

 The power of (.)
 ----------------

-There is a common folklore pattern for composing `(.)` in Haskell, to compose with a function that takes more and more arguments.
+There is a common folklore pattern for composing `(.)` in Haskell, to compose with a function that takes more and more arguments (see [this gist](https://gist.github.com/rebcabin/375cc457241ba7d8ee90cb48312b5c9d) if it isn't obvious).

 ```haskell
 (.)         :: (a -> b) -> (c -> a)           -> c           -> b